 You have an accident at work.
 You have injuries and need expensive medical treatment.
 Does workman's comp cover you?
-Working RVers, who covers the bill if you get hurt?
+Working RVers, who covers the doctor and hospital bills if you get hurt on the job?

 But, are you an employee?

-It could be that you are a volunteer or an independent contractor.
+It could be that as a working camper, you are a volunteer or an independent contractor.

 Some non-profit organizations have liability insurance that covers volunteers against injuries.
 Others don't provide that benefit for their volunteer workers.

 If you are truly an independent contractor, then you aren't an employee.
 Protections put into place for employees don't apply.
 If you have an accident at work, you may find yourself completely responsible for any related medical bills.